logancammish/benchmarks/evil-numbers/README.md

 Based on the "Evil Numbers" code golf

 Arguments:
-1. Must be an integer.
-Use a value below 1 for the default setting.
+1. Repitions amount.
+Must be an integer.
+Use a value below 1 for the default setting (50000000).
-2. (not implemented yet, but will be test amount)
+2. Tests amount.
+Must be an integer.
+Use a value below 1 for the default setting (10).

-Usage example: `$ ./evil-numbers -1`
+Usage example: `$ ./evil-numbers -1 -1`

 Binaries:
 1. `evil-numbers.exe` - Windows x86-64